Leikoe/flappy-bot/README.md

 ## Training Your Own

 If you want to train the model, you should be in the **flappy-bot** folder and then launch the **train.py** file.
-Wait until the image mosaic appear.
-Click on the red cross and the model will start his training.
-At the end go in the **Flappy-bird-python-dataset** ans set the ia_mode variable at True.
+Wait until the image mosaic appears.
+Click on the red cross and the model will start its training.
+At the end of the process, go in the **Flappy-bird-python-dataset** ans set the ia_mode variable to True.
 Start flappy.py and your AI will play, have fun.

 ## Our results